 COVID-19 changed our day-to-day lives.
 As customers and employees, we’ve quickly become used to using virtual and digital services in nearly every part of our daily routines.
 And for many business leaders, they quickly transformed their business models, pivoted to digital channels and accelerated already planned technology rollouts (such as the move to cloud).

-But in the flurry of accelerated transformations and agile implementations, organizations may have introduced vulnerabilities and exposed themselves to a growing number of risks across their business.
+But in the flurry of accelerated transformations and agile implementations, organisations may have introduced vulnerabilities and exposed themselves to a growing number of risks across their business.

-The pandemic has brought with it the realization that some organizations weren’t as secure as we thought — and KPMG’s recent Global Digital Transformation Survey* highlights how leaders increasingly see business protection as a priority issue and area for investment.
-Three-quarters of organizations say that increased security risk is an organizational priority following COVID-19 over the next six to 12 months, and two-thirds plan to increase their investments in data security over the next year.
+The pandemic has brought with it the realisation that some organisations weren’t as secure as we thought — and KPMG’s recent Global Digital Transformation Survey* highlights how leaders increasingly see business protection as a priority issue and area for investment.
+Three-quarters of organisations say that increased security risk is an organisational priority following COVID-19 over the next six to 12 months, and two-thirds plan to increase their investments in data security over the next year.
 In both instances, they were ranked as the number one choices.*

-In the past, it was common that organizations perceived their security functions to be obstacles to progress.
+In the past, it was common that organisations perceived their security functions to be obstacles to progress.
 This perception should be put to rest.
-With digital journeys happening faster than ever before — and 63 percent put creating intelligent and agile services and technologies as a top priority* — I hope to inspire organizations to embrace security as an enabler.
+With digital journeys happening faster than ever before — and 63 percent put creating intelligent and agile services and technologies as a top priority* — I hope to inspire organisations to embrace security as an enabler.